-15 How do I "serve" my petition?
+(15) How do I "serve" my petition?

-Rule 8.931(d) requires that the petition and one set of supporting documents be served on any named real party in interest and that just the petition be served on the respondent trial court.
+Rule 8.972(d) requires that the petition with the attached supporting documents, along with a copy of this form, be served on any named real party in interest and that the petition be served on the respondent small claims court.
 "Serving" a petition on a party means that you must: